re4ldev/arch-laptop/Guide.md

 Format SYSTEM and EFI partition with its respective file systems.

-EFI partition requires FAT32 file system.
+ESP partition requires FAT32 file system.
 Make sure to replace _**sdXY**_ with the corresponding partition name specific to your deployment.\
 **`# mkfs.fat -F32 /dev/sdXY`**

 SYSTEM partition will use btrfs file system.\